bladeacer/trst/README.md

 Those who cannot tolerate humour ranging from light-hearted banter to absolute emotional damage.

-> If you do not want the LLM, there is a scale of "how much of a jerk the LLM can be".
+> If you do not want the LLM to be too mean, there is a scale of "how much of a jerk the LLM can be".
 > This is mentioned below

 ## Features